takamin/iris/README.md

 ==============================================

 This is my personal repository to learn the machine-learning, linear regression and octave.
-So, I do not guarantee that the program work correctly.
+So, I do not guarantee that the program works correctly.

 ```console